Miley Stewart: Beyond the series

 Hannah Montana as a character has found fame beyond the television show, primarily as a recording artist and music performer.
 Three of the seven released soundtracks (Hannah Montana, Hannah Montana 2/Meet Miley Cyrus, and Hannah Montana: The Movie) topped the U.S. Billboard 200 chart as well as several singles credited to the character, charted on the Billboard Hot 100.
 "He Could Be the One" is the first, and thus far only single credited to Montana that reached the Top 10 on the Hot 100.
-From September to October 2006, Miley Cyrus performed several songs from Hannah Montana during The Party's Just Begun Tour as an opening act for The Cheetah Girls.
+From September to October 2006, Cyrus performed several songs from Hannah Montana during The Party's Just Begun Tour as an opening act for The Cheetah Girls.
 Then, from October 2007 to January 2008, Cyrus performed in a successful concert tour as Hannah Montana.
 The tour, called the Best of Both Worlds Tour, became a classic example of life imitating art as Hannah Montana's fictional popularity seen in the television show became a real-life fan base which bought out every concert.
 The popularity of Hannah Montana has also given Cyrus the opportunity to become a pop star in her own right.

 Hannah also appears in Hannah Montana: The Movie, the Hannah Montana book series, and two other Disney Channel shows in cameo appearances.
-The character appeared in The Suite Life of Zack & Cody episode "That's So Suite Life of Hannah Montana" along with Raven Baxter, and The Suite Life on Deck episode "Wizards on Deck With Hannah Montana" which also includes characters from Wizards of Waverly Place (although the characters from Wizards of Waverly Place and Hannah Montana never interact).
+The character appeared in The Suite Life of Zack & Cody episode "That's So Suite Life of Hannah Montana" along with Raven Baxter, and The Suite Life on Deck episode "Wizards on Deck With Hannah Montana" which also includes characters from Wizards of Waverly Place.

+Cryus reprised her iconic role as Hannah in the Hannah Montana 20th Anniversary Special that was released on March 24, 2026, on Disney+.
+Filming took place in February 2026 in front of a live studio audience.
+The special commemorated the 20th anniversary of the original series and featured appearances by former cast members, musical performances, and retrospective segments.